4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Also known as complete dentures, full dentures are best if you are missing all of your teeth in the upper jaw, lower jaw, or both.
 These dentures consist of a full set of replacement teeth attached to a gum-colored base that fits snugly over your gums.

-Because full dentures restore your entire smile, they restore your ability to eat and speak confidently.
+Because full dentures restore your entire smile, they can help you eat and speak confidently.
 They also help fill out the appearance of your face, which can sometimes appear sunken when teeth are missing.

 Traditional full dentures are removable, which makes them easy to clean and care for.
 Many patients find that full dentures allow them to enjoy their favorite foods and feel confident in their smile once again.